40 Domestic Violence Resources: Mental Health & Addiction

 • Computer: Use a computer at a library or other public place to search for/access help.

-• Confidentiality: Share your abuse situation with someone you can trust and is supportive.
+• Confidentiality: Share your abuse situation with someone you can trust and someone that is supportive.
 Helplines offer this type of confidentiality.

 • Work leave: Many employers offer domestic abuse leave under the federal FMLA.
 Ask your HR department if this is available.